gromacs/gromacs/docs/dev-manual/testutils.rst

 When executed using CTest, the tests produce XML output in ``Testing/Temporary/``, containing the result of each test as well as failure messages.
-This XML is used by Jenkins for reporting the test status for individual tests.
-Note that if a test crashes or fails because of an assert or a gmx_fatal() call, no XML is produced for the binary, and Jenkins does not report anything for the test binary.
+This XML is used by GitLab CI for reporting the test status for individual tests.
+Note that if a test crashes or fails because of an assert or a gmx_fatal() call, no XML is produced for the binary, and CI does not report anything for the test binary.
 The actual error is only visible in the console output.